SigitaZaromskiene/React-investment-project/README.md

 ## 🌟 About

-This project is for educational porpuses only.
+This project is for educational purpose only.

 ## 🎯 Project features/goals